cjacker/gd32f4xx_firmware_library_gcc_makefile/README.md

 # to support other GD32F4xx parts

-You can modify:
+You need change:

-- Makefile (note the '-DGD32F470)
+- Makefile from '-DGD32F470' to your part model
-- Firmware/gd32f4xx.ld to define memory layout to match your MCU
+- Firmware/gd32f4xx.ld, define flash and ram size to match your MCU
-- Choose the startup asm file in 'Firmware' dir
+- Choose the startup asm file in 'Firmware' dir and change the Makefile.

-to support other GD32F4xx parts.

 # to build